Reference

 Drift

-Slow change in a model's behavior or its inputs over time, so a system that passed its checks at launch quietly degrades.
+Slow change in a model's behavior or its inputs over time.
+A system that passed its checks at launch can quietly degrade.
 You catch it by running evals continuously, not once.

 Eval